MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/reference/resources/windows/scriptResource.md

 ### Example 3: Utilizing parameters in a Script resource

-This example accesses parameters from within the Script resource by making use of the using-scope.
-Please note that ConfigurationData can be accessed in a similar way.
+This example accesses parameters from within the Script resource by making use of the `using` scope.
+Please note that **ConfigurationData** can be accessed in a similar way.
 Like example 2, a version is expected to be stored inside a local file on the target node.
 Both the local file path as well as the version are configurable however, decoupling code from configuration data.

 ```powershell
 Configuration ScriptTest